adonisjs/v6-docs/content/docs/http/assets_bundling_vite.md

 @vite(['resources/js/app.tsx'])
 ```

-### vite.assetPath helper
+### `asset` helper

 For invalidating browser cache, Vite is appending a hash to the file name of the assets in production.
 This means that the file name of the assets will change on every build.

-Hence, you should never hardcode the asset path in your code and always use the `vite.assetPath` helper for referencing assets.
+Hence, you should never hardcode the asset path in your code and always use the `asset` helper for referencing assets.

 ```edge
 // delete-start